 Vietnam remains relatively undiscovered when compared to the more mainstream Asian tourist destinations such as Phuket in Thailand.
 As a result, this wonderful country still has many unspoiled corners to explore, and it is one of Southeast Asia’s most fascinating countries.

 Wherever you decide to stay, in Vietnam or elsewhere, book via our luxury travel concierge.
-We offer free upgrades, free breakfasts, and free perks at hotels, including the Four Seasons, Hyatt, Ritz-Carlton, InterContinental, and more.
+We offer free breakfast and other VIP benefits at hotels, including the Four Seasons, Hyatt, Ritz-Carlton, InterContinental, and more.

 1. InterContinental Danang Sun Peninsula Resort, Vietnam

 We visited InterContinental Danang Sun Peninsula Resort in January 2017.
 It is located in a superb setting, with brilliant facilities and service, and may well be the best resort hotel in Vietnam.
-The hospitality level that the resort provides is world-class, and they definitely deserve their 3 consecutive World’s Leading Luxury Resort award by the World Travel Awards (WTA).
+The hospitality level that the resort provides is world-class, and they definitely deserve its three consecutive World’s Leading Luxury Resort awards by the World Travel Awards (WTA).